Is China a safe place to visit? (Tips for Westerners to know it is safe to travel to China)

 US State Department: http://travel.state.gov

-Thinking about booking a China tour in 2019 or 2020?
+Thinking about booking a China tour in 2021 or 2022?
 Why wait?
-ChinaTours.com is offering unique savings to travelers who pay in full within 30 days of their initial booking.
-With creatively designed tours encompassing over 20 destinations in China, our small group, private and custom tours consistently receive five star reviews from international adventurers.
-The ChinaTours.com team is waiting to help create your next travel memory so enquire now.
+ChinaTours.com is offering a booking fee waiver to all customers who book a China tour before 30 September 2020.
+With creatively designed tours encompassing over 20 destinations in China, our small group, private and custom tours consistently receive five star reviews from international adventurers just like you.
+The ChinaTours.com team is waiting to help create your next travel memory, so enquire now.